-Our central treasury provides loans and swaps to Group companies and attracts funds from the market in conjunction with interest rate derivatives entered into for hedging purposes.
-Derivative financial instruments are concluded by our central treasury as an end-user only.
-To enable our central treasury organisation to achieve economies of scale, smaller intercompany assets are grouped into larger size external funding transactions.
+The Group's central Treasury provides loans to Group companies and attracts funds from the market in conjunction with interest rate derivatives entered into for hedging purposes.
+Derivative financial instruments are concluded by the Group's central Treasury as an end user only.
+To enable the Group's central Treasury to achieve economies of scale, smaller inter-company assets are grouped into larger size external funding transactions.
 Some timing differences are unavoidable in this process and interest rate risk exposures are inherent to the central treasury process.
 To manage this risk, limits are set for the level of mismatch of interest rate re-pricing that may be undertaken by currency and time period.